HIST4104 Topics in Global History

 - Students are able to (1) develop a critical understanding of important themes and topics in nineteenth- and twentieth-century global history; (2) develop an understanding of differing concepts of and approaches to global history; and (3) improve comprehension of these differing concepts and approaches, and to augment their original research skills in the field of global history.

-- Typically this unit is assessed in the following ways: (1) seminar participation; (2) a seminar paper; and (3) a research essay.
+- Indicative assessments in this unit are as follows: (1) seminar participation; (2) a seminar paper; and (3) a research essay.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.